Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 the mapping from this stream state to ALSA/ASoC operation may be implementation specific.

-When the INFO_PAUSE flag is supported, the stream state is linked to the .hw_free() operation - the stream is not deprepared on a TRIGGER_STOP.
+When the woke INFO_PAUSE flag is supported, the woke stream state is linked to the .hw_free() operation - the woke stream is not deprepared on a TRIGGER_STOP.

-Other implementations may transition to the ``SDW_STREAM_DEPREPARED`` state on TRIGGER_STOP, should they require a transition through the ``SDW_STREAM_PREPARED`` state.
+Other implementations may transition to the woke ``SDW_STREAM_DEPREPARED`` state on TRIGGER_STOP, should they require a transition through the ``SDW_STREAM_PREPARED`` state.